 Living in the city gets to you, eventually.
-You feel like moving away from the urban madness and cacophony; experience life at unhurried, and quiet pace.
+You feel like moving away from the urban madness and cacophony; experience life at an unhurried, and quiet pace.
 We all crave for a rustic holiday to break away from all things urbane and enjoy simpler things in life every now and then.
 Our yearning for a simple and peaceful vacation led us to the beauty called Jyoti Niwas Homestay in Palampur – a homestay that offers much more than just a stay.
 It’s a fine blend of royal legacy and a rustic lifestyle.

 Jab We Met

 Four bloggers in need of a break from the hustle and bustle of the city plan a hideaway for some meditative, peaceful downtime.
 A quiet place with rustic ambiance far from all the noise yet close enough to a borough, should their restless souls kindle hoo-ha.
 It’s an onerous task by any gauge.
 StayOnSkill comes to their rescue and arranges a lovely stay at Jyoti Niwas – a beautiful mountain getaway that meets all the needs and wants of them.
 Stay on Skill meetup is a great way to connect with like-minded people and fulfill the passion of travel without paying a penny.
 Yes!
 You heard it right.
 Share your skills and learnings with others and travel your heart out.
 It’s a beautiful concept and I’m glad to be a StayonSkill Expert.